By Gustavoblalmiras • Last updated: March 2026

 - Cold start test: insist on hearing the engine from cold (not “warmed up before you arrived”).

-- Listen near the rear/upper engine area for unusual chain-like rattle during the first minute.
+- Listen for chain-like rattle in the first minute after start.

 4) Intake carbon buildup + swirl flap mechanism issues

-BMW diesel intake systems can suffer heavy carbon/oil buildup over time due to EGR flow and crankcase vapors.
-Swirl flaps are small valves inside the intake used to improve mixing at low load, but they can become fouled, stick, or show wear in the linkage/actuation mechanism as deposits build.
+BMW diesel intake systems can suffer carbon/oil buildup over time due to EGR flow and crankcase vapours.
+Swirl flaps (small valves inside the intake used to improve mixing at low load) can become fouled, stick, or develop wear in the linkage/actuation mechanism.

 Typical symptoms